| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 To comply with a court decision and to preserve the appearance of the

-borough, officials here will try to revamp a law that weeds out residents who
+borough, officials here will try to revamp a law that weeds out residents

 grow their grass too high.
-The proposal, which would limit grass and weeds
+The proposal, which would limit grass and

-to 10 inches high, is expected to be introduced at Monday's council meeting.
+to 10 inches high, is expected to be introduced at Monday's council

 It probably will pass, borough officials said.
 On June 28, the Appellate